-We have many initiatives in place to improve the employment potential of the people who pass through the prison and community probation system each year, and are always increasing the number of rehabilitation programmes, skills training and qualifications our job seekers have access to.
+We have many initiatives in place to improve the employment potential of the people who pass through the prison and community probation system each year.
+We are constantly increasing the number of rehabilitation programmes, skills training and qualifications for our job seekers.

-We run modules which are focused on preparing people for work, and includes modules on workplace and communication skills, and financial and computer literacy.
+Work Readiness: We run modules which are focused on preparing people for work, including workplace and communication skills, as well as financial and computer literacy.

-Up to 70% of prisoners have difficulty reading and writing.
+Up to 70% of people in our care have difficulty reading and writing.
 We provide essential literacy and numeracy skills as part of our training programmes.
-An increasing number go on to achieve nationally recognised qualifications, such as the Level 2 National Certificate in Building, Construction and Allied Trades (BCATS).
+An increasing number go on to achieve nationally recognised qualifications such as the Level 2 National Certificate in Building, Construction and Allied Trades (BCATS).

 Alistair Dore, Clelands Group of Companies

 We can provide you with people who have the skills you need, when you need them.
 How we do this:

 - Provide nationally recognised NZQA based training and education programmes